uvcyclotron/Kinect-Speaker-Detection/readme.md

 ----------------------------------
 Works with 3 Microsoft Kinect sensors simultaneously, to detect the person speaking.

+Include MS Kinect.Toolit and Kinect.Toolkit.Facetracking in the VS Project Solution.

 ## Things Done

 * <strikethrough> Initialise multiple Kinects and run them concurrently.